kevindeyne/kevindeyne/README.md

 I'm a software engineer (he/him) with a passion for web, java, kotlin and writing.
 I always dabble in several side-projects (some in private repos, sorry).

-Currently working on Arduina, a tool that allows for more efficient QA end-to-end testing.
+Currently working on a Java deep dive course and maintaining Vardøgr, a tool to generate test data.

 <!--
 **kevindeyne/kevindeyne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.